 From Congressional legislation to proposed regulations and executive actions, the REPEAT Project provides a detailed look at the United States’ evolving policy environment and the country’s progress on the road to net-zero greenhouse gas emissions.

-Led by the Princeton ZERO Lab (Prof. Jesse D. Jenkins, PI), in partnership with Evolved Energy Research with Prof. Erin Mayfield of Dartmouth College and Prof. Neha Patankar of Binghamton University, the REPEAT Project employs a suite of geospatial planning and analysis tools coupled with detailed macro-energy system optimization models capable of rapidly evaluating policy and regulatory proposals at politically-relevant spatial resolutions (e.g., state, county, and sometimes finer resolutions).
+The REPEAT Project employs a suite of geospatial planning and analysis tools coupled with detailed macro-energy system optimization models capable of rapidly evaluating policy and regulatory proposals at politically-relevant spatial resolutions (e.g., state, county, and sometimes finer resolutions).
 This includes evaluation of candidate sites for wind and solar development, thermal power plant siting and repowering, and transmission expansion as well as the impacts of the nation’s energy infrastructure on air quality and public health, and changes in energy sector employment.
-Results and publications are intended to provide independent, timely, and credible information and analysis for broad educational purposes, including as a resource for stakeholders, decision-makers, and the media.
-Funding for the REPEAT Project was provided by a grant from the Hewlett Foundation.
+This is a refinement of methods used in the landmark Princeton Net-Zero America study.

 Evolved Energy Research (EER) is a research and consulting firm focused on questions posed by transforming the energy economy.
 Their consulting work and insight, supported by complex technical analyses of energy systems, are designed to support strategic decision-making for policymakers, stakeholders, utilities, investors, and technology companies.
 EER has developed models to simulate and optimize economy-wide energy systems, bulk power systems operations, and utility distribution systems.